What Is Price Anchoring?

 Why the hard line when it comes to review integrity?

-User feedback is essential to Amazon’s marketing magic.
+User feedback fuels Amazon’s marketing machine.
 Reviews meaningfully engage consumers and serve as effective sales copy.
 In fact, Amazon is so concerned with review reliability that its algorithm doesn’t allow for multiple product reviews, from the same household, on any ASIN.
 That’s right, if your spouse loves the couch-2-fridge 3000 and you hate it, only one of you can post a review from the home IP.
-Moreover, (and allegedly), some people purport that an Amazon algorithm can pinpoint parties tied to a particular seller or brand.
+Some people even allege that an Amazon algorithm can pinpoint parties tied to a particular seller or brand.

 Amazon is so concerned with review reliability that its algorithm doesn’t allow for multiple product reviews, from the same household, on any ASIN.

 The Big List of Amazon Review Dos and Don’ts

 - Amazon doesn’t like it when people pay for product reviews.
 The company even has a history of suing fake review services and individual reviewers;

 - Don’t buy fake reviews that trash competitors’ products;